zyz314/bionemo-framework-From-NVIDIA/docs/docs/user-guide/examples/bionemo-esm2/pretrain.md

 # download_bionemo_data esm2/fulldata_esm2_pretrain:2.0 --source ngc  # full data (~80GB)
 ```

-On top of the path to the data directory, BioNeMo2 data module requires global and micro batch sizes to ensure that the input tensors are initialized correctly across model-parallel ranks (see [megatron_datasets.md](../../background/megatron_datasets.md)).
+On top of the path to the data directory, BioNeMo2 data module requires global and micro batch sizes to ensure that the input tensors are initialized correctly across model-parallel ranks (see [Megatron Dataset Considerations](../../background/megatron_datasets.md)).

 ```python
 from bionemo.esm2.data.datamodule import ESMDataModule